ArmyOfRobots/gooddog.github.io/_pages/bumble/assembly.md

 I used [this wire ferrule crimper](https://www.amazon.com/gp/product/B073TZ5BBG) which was very cheap on Amazon and probably include more crimps than most mortal humans will ever use.

+I also added some [ferrite cores](https://www.digikey.com/en/products/detail/w%C3%BCrth-elektronik/74270117/1638926) to the motor wires, before attaching them to the ODrive board.
+This helps reduce EMI.

 The other 5-stranded wires are used to send the hall effect encoder signal from the motor to the ODrive controller.
 This lets you run the motor efficiently at very low speeds, and also have some understanding of how many turns of the wheel have been made for odometry.